 The emerald green quadrant embraces the "E" of Environment, nurturing sustainability within our very DNA.
-Digitalization drives a leaner and greener operation while responsible resource management minimizes our footprint.
+Digitalisation drives a leaner and greener operation while responsible resource management minimises our footprint.

 The vibrant orange segment embodies the "S" of Social, illuminating the shared value we forge with our people, society and business.
 An engaged workforce, empowered by financial literacy, fuels our success.
-And by embracing diversity and inclusion, we weave a tapestry of talent and perspectives that strengthens our community and ignites innovation.
+By embracing diversity and inclusion, we weave a tapestry of talents and perspectives that strengthen our community and ignite innovation.

 The deep blue segment anchors the "G" of Governance, ensuring a firm foundation of trust and transparency.
-We prioritize climate and environmental resilience, safeguarding our operations for generations to come.
-Ethical conduct and unwavering compliance form the bedrock of our business while open communication about our ESG journey builds bridges with stakeholders fueling collaborative progress.
+We prioritise climate and environmental resilience, safeguarding our operations for generations to come.
+Ethical conduct and unwavering compliance form the bedrock of our business, while open communication about our ESG journey builds bridges with stakeholders, fuelling collaborative progress.

 This dynamic wheel exemplifies our holistic approach to ESG.
 Within each segment lies a world of potential and the connections between them create a powerful synergy.
-As we navigate the future, this model guides our steps, ensuring that our financial success remains intertwined with the well-being of our planet and its people.
+As we navigate the future, this model guides our steps, ensuring our financial success remains intertwined with the well-being of our planet and its people.

-Operationalizing ESG at Bank One
+Operationalising ESG at Bank One

-Sustainable Finance
+Sustainable finance

-At Bank One, we recognize the evolving landscape of sustainable finance and its increasing significance to our clients and the future of our planet.
+At Bank One, we recognise the evolving landscape of sustainable finance and its increasing significance to our clients and the future of our planet.

 Sustainable finance will be crucial for a green and just transition of the economy.
 The Bank is committed to adapting and innovating to meet the evolving needs of this dynamic space.

-Operational Footprint
+Operational footprint

-Bank One recognizes that its impact extends beyond the balance sheet.
-As a responsible financial institution, it is committed to minimizing its environmental footprint and maximizing its positive social impact.
-The bank has adopted a proactive approach to tracking its operational footprint in view of better managing its resources and activities.

-To minimize its environmental footprint, the bank is switching to energy-efficient LED lights and installing A/C timers to curb electricity consumption, its major source of carbon emissions.
-The Bank is also raising awareness among employees through campaigns and continuously monitoring usage to identify further reduction opportunities.
+Bank One recognises that its impact extends beyond the balance sheet.
+As a responsible financial institution, it is committed to minimising its environmental footprint and maximising its positive social impact.
+The Bank has adopted a proactive approach to tracking its operational footprint, with a view to better manage its resources and activities.
+To minimise its environmental footprint, the Bank is switching to energy-efficient LED lights and installing A/C timers to curb electricity consumption, its major source of carbon emissions.
+The Bank is also raising awareness amongst employees through campaigns and continuously monitoring usage to identify further reduction opportunities.

 On the waste management front, the Bank responsibly disposes of and recycles paper, cardboard and electronic waste.
-Hybrid work models and a paperless approach are also being implemented to minimize waste generation.
+Hybrid work models and a paperless approach are also being implemented to minimise waste generation.

-These initiatives not only benefit the environment but also lead to cost savings for the Bank, creating a winwin situation for both the planet and the bottom line.
+These initiatives not only benefit the environment but also lead to cost savings for the Bank, creating a win-win situation for both the planet and the bottom line.